sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 Speedup over baseline:   4142.0x
 ```

-We see that the Numba code isn't much faster than the Python code, with `parallel=False`, but when we turn on the parallesim, we get a start making good use of all of all of our CPU cores (8 on the machine running the benchmarks), which gives a good speed multiplier.
+We see that the Numba code isn't much faster than the Python code, with `parallel=False`, but when we turn on the parallelism, we start making use of all of all of our CPU cores (8 on the machine running the benchmarks), which gives a good speed multiplier.

 However, we lose the ability to use [line_profiler](https://github.com/pyutils/line_profiler), on the JIT compiled code; (we might want to start looking at the generated LLVM IR / assembly).